Acmeon/Webcellar/README.md

     npm install --global webcellar
     ```

-3. (Optional) Disable Office Add-In runtime logging to improve performance ([details here](https://learn.microsoft.com/en-us/office/dev/add-ins/testing/runtime-logging)):
+3. Start Webcellar and specify a directory, i.e., C:/, from which files are served (see the "Security" section for details):
     ```
-    npx office-addin-dev-settings runtime-log --disable
-    ```

-4. Start Webcellar and specify a directory, i.e., C:/, from which files are served (see the "Security" section for details):
-    ```
     npx webcellar C:/
     ```

-5. Webcellar will initialize itself on the **first run** by installing [Office.js](https://github.com/officedev/office-js) (a network connection is required), dependencies and certificates for a local HTTPS server.
+4. Webcellar will initialize itself on the **first run** by installing [Office.js](https://github.com/officedev/office-js) (a network connection is required), dependencies and certificates for a local HTTPS server.
 Answer the questions in the console, OK the dialogs and open the Webcellar taskpane in Excel (there should be a button for Webcellar in the Excel Home tab or under the Add-Ins button, see annotated screenshot in section "Demo (Annotated Screenshot)").
 The taskpane indicates when initialization is complete (usually within 10 seconds).

-6. Exports from `*.xlsx.js` (or `*.xlsx.ts`) files are now available in  corresponding `*.xlsx` files as long as Webcellar is running.
+5. Exports from `*.xlsx.js` (or `*.xlsx.ts`) files are now available in  corresponding `*.xlsx` files as long as Webcellar is running.
 The taskpane can be closed.

+Notes:

+- Webcellar is tested with Node.js 24.14.1 (LTS), however, earlier versions may also be compatible.

-Alternatively, you can clone this repository, install the dependencies with `npm install` and start Webcellar with, for example, `node start.ts C:/`.
+- Webcellar can also executed by cloning this repository, installing the dependencies with `npm install` and starting Webcellar with, for example, `node start.ts C:/`.

-Note: Sometimes Excel may complain about missing add-ins.
-Close them and refresh Webcellar from the taskpane.
+- Sometimes Excel may complain about missing add-ins.
+Close the complaints and refresh Webcellar from the taskpane.

+- For some users [Office Add-In runtime logging](https://learn.microsoft.com/en-us/office/dev/add-ins/testing/runtime-logging) might be enabled by default.
+Disable Office Add-In runtime logging to improve performance (optional):
+    ```
+    npx office-addin-dev-settings runtime-log --disable
+    ```

 Differences Between Webcellar and an Office Add-In
 --------------------------------------------------